Tag Archives: music

 Advance tickets available online at Art Sanctuary;

-Physical tickets available for in-person purchase soon at Surface Noise (cash only), 600 Baxter Avenue, Louisville KY 40204
+Physical tickets available for in-person purchase at Surface Noise (cash only), 600 Baxter Avenue, Louisville KY 40204

 7:00 PM doors